11 Movies To Watch This Valentine’s Day

-“Before Sunrise” is perhaps best viewed as the first act of three within Richard Linklater’s timeless ‘Before’ trilogy and should therefore be considered in any St. Valentine’s Day marathon.
-Owing to its independent routes, “Before Sunrise” is centered entirely around an ongoing conversation between its two twenty something protagonists as they explore Vienna together.
-Witnessing the youthful French woman and US man develop feelings for one another as the night progresses is bound to bring feelings of warmth to otherwise cold hearts and if you need to be reminded of how important love can be, then watching the trilogy (that follows the couple from their 20s to their 40s) could catch you at any point in your life, and your relationship, to remind you of just how lovely life can be.
+Witnessing the youthful French woman and American man at the centre of this dialogue-led film develop feelings for one another as the night progresses is bound to bring feelings of warmth to otherwise cold hearts, and if you need to be reminded of how important love can be then watching the trilogy (that follows the couple from their 20s to their 40s) could catch you at any point in your life, and your relationship, to remind you of just how lovely life can be.

 10. If You Like Your Love in the 80s – Dirty Dancing (1987)